cellengine/cellengine-python-toolkit/docs/gates.md

 #### Post gates in bulk

-When creating many gates, it will be _much_ more efficient to build the gates in a list, then save them in bulk to CellEngine.
+When creating many gates, build the gates in a list, then save them in bulk to CellEngine.
 For instance:
 ```python
 gates = []
 gates.append(